Prazon: Culture

+Entrance to the synagogue at the center of Prazon.

 Religion plays a significant role in community life.
 Prazon is a Jewish village with a traditional religious character, though it is not officially ultra-orthodox or affiliated with a religious movement.
 A central synagogue stands at the heart of the village, serving as a focal point for prayer and gatherings.
-The synagogue (often simply called Beit Knesset) was established in the moshav’s early years and has daily prayer services in the mornings and evenings for those who attend, as well as larger turnouts on Sabbaths and holidays.
+The synagogue (often simply called Beit Knesset) was established in the moshav's early years and has daily prayer services in the mornings and evenings for those who attend, as well as larger turnouts on Sabbaths and holidays.

-The founding families, coming from Kurdistan, brought with them distinctive religious customs, including liturgical melodies and holiday foods, which have been maintained to some extent by their descendants.
-Prazon’s synagogue follows the Sephardi/Mizrahi rite (common among Kurdish Jews) and holds special celebrations on holidays such as Mimouna (a North African Jewish festivity adopted regionally) and communal Passover seders.
+The founding families, coming from Kurdistan, brought with them distinctive religious customs, including religious Jewish music and holiday foods, which have been maintained to some extent by their descendants.
+Prazon's synagogue follows the Sephardi/Mizrahi rite (common among Kurdish Jews) and holds special celebrations on holidays such as Mimouna (a North African Jewish festivity adopted regionally) and communal Passover seders.
 Next to the synagogue is a small community center hall where public meetings, lectures, and celebrations like bar/bat mitzvahs and weddings take place.
-In earlier times, this hall also hosted movie nights and dances for the youth.
+In earlier times, this hall also hosted movie nights and Jewish dances for young people.